ivangfr/springboot-jpa-studies/README.md

 # springboot-jpa-studies

-The goal of this project is to study `JPA Batch Processing` (i.e, insert/update/delete a set of records in a single command), `JPA Locking` and `Datetime in JPA`.
+The goal of this project is to study `JPA Batch Processing` (i.e, insert/update/delete a set of records in a single command) and `JPA Locking`.

 ## Proof-of-Concepts & Articles